EDF Logo

 1. Application: You'll attach your CV and complete a short application form, which will be assessed against the minimum criteria for the role.
 We aim to respond to you within a week of your application.

-2. Online testing: If you're successful after application, you'll need to complete an online strengths-based assessment.
-For some roles, you'll also need to complete a short cognitive assessment.
-All candidates will receive a strengths feedback report and we aim to provide an update on the progress of your application within a week of you completing the online tests.
+2. Online testing: If you're successful after application, you'll need to complete an online task-based assessment.
+All candidates will receive a feedback report following completion of the test and we aim to provide an update on the progress of your application within 7 days after completion.

-4. Assessment Centre/interview: Depending on the programme, the final stage of the process is either a virtual assessment centre or interview, which is usually conducted through Microsoft Teams.
-These will consist of strengths-based exercises and interview questions that assess your potential to be successful in the role.
+4. Assessment Centre/interview: Depending on the programme, the final stage of the process is either a virtual assessment centre or a scenario-based interview, which is usually conducted through Microsoft Teams.
+The assessment centres will consist of a group exercise, 2 x 121 exercises and can include a presentation for some programmes.
+The assessment centre day will also include the scenario based interview, which includes questions that assess your potential to be successful in the role, and may also include some more technical questions, depending on the programme you have applied for.
 We aim to provide you with an update on the outcome of this stage within 7 days of attending.

 5. Offer, pre-onboarding and onboarding: Successful candidates will be sent an offer letter and contract and will complete pre-employment, security, police and health checks; as required for the position.
 You'll be assigned an Early Careers Manager at this point who will be in touch regarding onboarding and induction.